-Overcoming PTSD, Alcohol Use, and Finding New Purpose Through WWP Connections
+Overcoming PTSD, Alcohol Use, and Finding New Purpose

 Dan Smee’s life has changed rapidly since returning from Iraq in 2006 after his second stint in the U.S. Army.
 He served in the 1980s and chose to enlist again after Sept.
-11, 2001, deploying to Iraq as a medic with the 81st Brigade Combat Team, and eventually attaching to the 82nd Airborne Division.
+11, 2001, deploying to Iraq as a medic with the 81st Brigade Combat Team, and eventually joining the 82nd Airborne Division.

-After his experiences serving in Iraq, Dan went from an injured soldier struggling through physical pain, alcohol use, and prescription medication to earning a master’s degree in social work.
+After serving in Iraq, Dan went from an injured soldier struggling through physical pain, alcohol use, and prescription medication to earning a master’s degree in social work.
 He is now a case worker in the same VA facility where he was treated.

 Dan’s road to recovery was long – and change didn’t happen overnight.